DRESS A GIRL DRESS GUIDELINES

 - Please do not use patriotic, specialty licensed (Disney, etc) characters, skulls/Halloween or blatently Christmas fabric

 - PLEASE NOTE: WE ARE NO LONGER USING PILLOWCASES.

 - Ties should also be made of double-wide, double fold bias tape.

 - Ties should have enough length to be tied into a bow; otherwise it’s only enough to tie in a knot, which the girls then might not be able to untie.
 Ties should also be in one length (not pieced together) with the ends turned under.

 - Please do not use thin bias tape or ribbon for the ties.

-- Placed slightly below the mid-point of the dress (slightly below the waist…think about putting your hands in your pockets and where you’d like them to be.)
+- Fold the dress in half --top to bottom and iron a crease across the dress.
+Place the top of the pocket along the crease this will create pockets slightly below the waist…think about putting your hands in your pockets and where you’d like them to be.

 - Measure approximately 6” wide x 6" high--any smaller won’t give much room, AND hands might not fit, any larger and the dress looks out of proportion.